What Causes Trigger Finger Symptoms and How to Treat Them

 - Sex: The same evidence referenced above demonstrates that women are more likely to be affected by trigger finger, and more so in their dominant hand.

 Many times, trigger finger symptoms can occur without any notable reason.
 Patients with trigger finger may exhibit one or more of the following:

 - The sensation of popping, catching, or locking the finger

 - A lump at the base of the finger that often feels tender (on the palm side of the hand)

 - Pain, especially when the finger is bent or straightened

 - Stiffness and difficulty moving the finger (tends to worsen after periods of rest)

 In more severe cases of trigger finger, straightening your finger is impossible and it remains stuck in a bent position.

 Trigger Finger Treatment

-EmergeOrtho physicians have been treating a vast array of finger injuries and conditions for decades.
+EmergeOrtho physicians have been treating finger injuries and conditions for decades.
 Our experience enables us to explore all non-surgical options before considering hand surgery.